Cauchy problem for integrable discrete equations on quad-graphs: Initial value problems

-\paragraph{Example 1.} It is easy to see that Cauchy problem shown on the Fig.\,\ref{fig:defect2}a is correct, that is all fields are uniquely defined for arbitrary initial data (except for possible singularities which may arize in dKdV equation due to zero denominator).
-In contrast, the IVP on the right picture is not correct.
-Indeed, the values $v$, $v_1$, $v_2$ are uniquely defined, but for the values $w$, $v_{12}$ we have the system of two equations (use symmetry (\ref{Qsym})):
+\paragraph{Example 1.} It is easy to see that Cauchy problem shown on the left Fig.~\ref{fig:defect2} is well-posed, that is all fields are uniquely defined for generic initial data.
+Another choice of initial data for the same graph, as shown on the right figure, leads to an implicit scheme and the Cauchy problem is not well-posed.
+The values $v$, $v_1$, $v_2$ are found uniquely and unknowns $w$, $v_{12}$ satisfy the system (use symmetry (\ref{Qsym})):